rlipscombe/nancy-hosting/WcfHost/ReadMe.txt

 > netsh http add urlacl url=http://+:80/nancy user=HOME\roger

 Note: Nancy requires .NET 4.0.

-To install this on a default-install Windows Server 2008 R2 Standard box, you'll need to download and install it from [1] (for the standalone installer).
+To install this on a default-install Windows Server 2008 Standard or Windows Server 2008 R2 Standard box, you'll need to download and install it from [1] (for the standalone installer).

 You need *no* other Windows Features or Roles installed, at least for this sample.

 [1] Microsoft .NET Framework 4 (Standalone Installer)